snitchbcc/articles/2020/10/trump-karma.md

   - politics
 ---

-Yesterday, in what experts are calling an “avalanche of irony”, President Donald Trump contracted the coronavirus, accidentally opened a can of tear gas in his face, and was run over by a mail truck.
+Yesterday, in what experts are calling an “avalanche of karmic justice," President Donald Trump contracted the coronavirus, accidentally opened a can of tear gas in his face, and was run over by a mail truck.

 The President’s hectic day started at 1 AM, when his coronavirus test came back positive.
 This came after months of Trump and his circle refusing to wear masks, ignoring social distancing guidelines, and diminishing the virus.